 Lights are everywhere, including all over the Christmas trees which have seemingly sprung up out of nowhere in every conceivable space.
 The shops and streets are drowning in illuminations, the major examples of the former reveal their latest window displays.

-Believe it or not, the Rockefeller Christmas Tree is a spectacle that even the most hardened New Yorker will want to see every year.
+Believe it or not, The Rockefeller Center Christmas Tree is a spectacle that even the most hardened New Yorker will want to see every year.
 Ice skating is optional but to say you’ve seen the impressive and infamous Norwegian Spruce covered with 45,000 LED lights will fill anyone with envy.

 If you can be there for the lighting ceremony at the end of November, even better.